Table of contents

 A calorie calculator usually asks for your activity level.
 Certain PAL factors have been defined to make the calculation.
 PAL stands for Physical Activity Level.
 The more active a person is, the higher the PAL factor.

-The power metabolic rate can be calculated using the PAL factor.
+The performance metabolic rate can be calculated using the PAL factor.
 To do this, the PAL factor must be multiplied by the basal metabolic rate and the basal metabolic rate subtracted from the result.

 The corresponding formula is